SINA-NOYCE/Egg-incubator/README.md

-there are two arduino program file : first one is the main program. another one is for testin device and data logging to sdcard
+there are two arduino program file : first one is the main program. another one is for testing device and data logging to sdcard.